 Efforts to produce a more conventional-looking revolver from a Super receiver have generally been stymied in the past by the unsightly integral scope-base cut in the topstrap which ordinarily would require welding to fill which adds a good deal to the time and expense of the project.
 This is all changed with the advent of the new Super Redhawk ‘Alaskan’ model with its plain topstrap.
 We have devised the tooling and procedures to remove the original barrel and shorten/recontour the receiver snout to accommodate standard Redhawk barrels which results in a giant GP-100.
 Now, we have a receiver suited to virtually any modification available for the standard Redhawk.
 We can build in calibers from .44 Magnum to .500 Redhawk in barrels from 4 to 7 1/2 inches (5 1/2 in. length maximum in .475 and .50 cals.).
 The only fly in the ointment is the barrel situation.
 Standard Redhawk barrels are unavailable from the factory so we have to depend on an uncertain supply of take-off and scrounged parts.
 Accordingly, interested parties need to be on the look-out for barrels.
 We are also interested in purchasing extra barrels you might find and would appreciate hearing about these.

 There are many possible ‘GP-44’ variations so prices will necessarily have to be quoted for each job.
-As a general rule, the most basic conversion, utilizing the existing cylinder but less barrel price, will cost $795.00.
+As a general rule, the most basic conversion, utilizing the existing cylinder but less barrel price.
 Now a regular catalog item, details are found at the Ruger Double-Action section of our catalog.
 There are many possible ‘GP-44’ variations so prices will have to be quoted on an individual basis.